MultimodalNeuroimagingLab/mef_reader_fieldtrip/README.md

 Sample data
 ----------------
-A small sample dataset (~17 M) of MEF 2.1/3.0 is included in **mef_reader_fieldtrip** package.
+A small sample dataset (~17 M) of MEF 2.1/3.0 is provided from this [link](https://app.box.com/s/wwkdwl51joavrblu40v075bz2gb5fwrf) on box.com.
-After downloading the package, look for the folder `sample_mef`.
+Look for the folder `sample_mef`and download it to your local computer.
 Two additional examples of reading MEF dataset, `ft_example_read_mef2p1.m` and `ft_example_read_mef3p0.m` are included in folder `sample_mef` as well.
-To test the toolbox using the sample data, open `test_mayo_mef.m` under directory `fieldtrip/test` and modify the variables for the locations of the dataset.
+To test the toolbox using the sample data, open `test_mayo_mef.m` under directory `fieldtrip/test` and modify the variables according to the locations of the dataset.

     % =========================================================================
     % Note of sample dataset